leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 # Worked Example: Typed Queries

 Indexed families are very useful when building an API that is supposed to resemble some other language.
-They can be used to write a library of HTML constructors that don't permit generating invalid HTML, to encode the rules of a data format such as a `crontab` file, or to model complicated business constraints.
+They can be used to write a library of HTML constructors that don't permit generating invalid HTML, to encode the specific rules of a configuration file format, or to model complicated business constraints.
 This section describes an encoding of a subset of relational algebra in Lean using indexed families, as a simpler demonstration of techniques that can be used to build a more powerful database query language.

 This subset uses the type system to enforce requirements such as disjointness of field names, and it uses type-level computation to reflect the schema into the types of values that are returned from a query.
 It is not a realistic system, however—databases are represented as linked lists of linked lists, the type system is much simpler than that of SQL, and the operators of relational algebra don't really match those of SQL.
 However, it is large enough to demonstrate useful principles and techniques.